TheWolverine - Harbaugh Breaks Down 2020 Signees, Talks 'Stars' And More

 Here are Harbaugh’s thoughts on several of his signees:

 “He’s a dedicated guy.
-You watch a lot of high school players and their work ethic — I can’t think of anybody with a higher level of work ethic than Black Corum.
-He’s a guy that whether it’s football practice, training, he’d very diligent.
+You watch a lot of high school players and their work ethic — I can’t think of anybody with a higher level of work ethic than Blake Corum.
+He’s a guy that whether it’s football practice, training, he’s very diligent.
 I can tell you lots of stories of things he’s done, 5 a.m. workouts … every time I’ve watched him.
-And he’s not just a workout guy, either.
+And he’s not just a workout guy either.
 He’s a workout guy to be a football player because he likes football, likes playing the game.

 “We’ve both seen guys that are workout warriors in the weight room, in the offseason and then that’s the highlight for them is the workouts and the training.
 Blake Corum really combines both.
-He’s a warrior on the field and in the weight room.
-Just about everything he does, he’s a highly, highly motivated youngster.”
+He’s a warrior on the field and in the weight room, [and in] just about everything he does.
+He’s a highly, highly motivated youngster.”

 “We feel excited about that group coming in and showing what they can do.”